shahnewaztameem/corporate-landing-page/README.md

 # corporate
-this is a responsive corporate webpage layout
+A responsive corporate webpage layout.
+This includes:
+1. Responsive Layout
+2. Smooth scroll
+3. Animation on scroll